 Hi Geoff, the biggest change I’ve implemented that has had an immediate impact is the use of tasks and removing the reading pane from my mail view.
 I find I’m only opening emails once and actioning them on the spot rather than previewing, thinking about it, coming back to it later.
 The other big impact has been turning off the pop up notifications.
 I didn’t realise how much of a distraction they were and now when I check my inbox I’m able to dedicate time to “processing” emails rather than having a quick, pointless preview.
 Thank you once again for running such a great course.
 Rohan – City of Boroondara – August 2018

-Hi Geoff, I can say that I am still operating my Outlook as it was set up with your help during our course in April.
+Hi Geoff, I can say that I am still operating my Outlook as it was set up with your help during the Productivity with Outlook Training course in April.
 In short, I’m really happy with the set up!
 The ‘to do’ list is an active part of my daily planning and it really is working for me, an absolute breath of fresh air that I truly see the benefits of using it.
 My inbox maintains around only 12 emails which is manageable.
 I still have the email pop up email reminder and reading pane turned off.

 I am using my calendar a lot more now and I also have some rules set up which has greatly reduced the inbox with unimportant emails that I can view in another folder when I choose to.